holzhauerL/nlp-rule-extraction/README.md

 3. Run requirements.txt.
 4. Download spacy packages with this command in terminal: `python -m spacy download en_core_web_lg`

+During the execution of the script, a pretrained spacy pipeline is used for various tasks, such as tokenization.
+It is automatically downloaded, if not yet present in your local environment.
+The  default is `en_core_web_lg` (large), which takes up to 600 MB of storage.
+Alternatives for reduced memory usage are `en_core_web_md` (medium) and `en_core_web_sm` (small).
+However, these might reduce model performance.

 ## Overview

 ### Used Data Sources